danielharrell/Junior-Math-Schedule-w-Supplement/README.md

 # Junior Math Schedule with Supplement

-Here is a PDF (`Jun_Math_Sched.pdf`) of the current schedule for Junior Math, with a supplement of readings.
+Here you can find a PDF of the current schedule for Junior Math, with a supplement of readings.
+Just click on `Jun_Math_Sched.pdf` above.
+This should open the file in a new browser window.
+From there, you can click on the **Download** button to download the file, if you like.

-Changes to the document appear below (under the heading **Edits**).
+I have also provided the plaintext file that generated the PDF for anyone interested in looking at it.
+Just click on the folder `LaTeX file`.
+This should open the file in a new browser window.

-I have also provided the plaintext file that generated the PDF (click on the folder `LaTeX_file`) for anyone interested in it.
+Any changes I've made to the document appear just below, under the heading **Edits**.

 ## Edits
 - Added pagination to supplement.